-Budesonide is used in the treatment of crohn's disease, acute; crohn's disease, maintenance; asthma, maintenance; ulcerative colitis; inflammatory bowel disease (and more), and belongs to the drug classes glucocorticoids, inhaled corticosteroids.
+Budesonide is used in the treatment of crohn's disease, maintenance; crohn's disease, acute; asthma, maintenance; ulcerative colitis; crohn's disease (and more), and belongs to the drug classes glucocorticoids, inhaled corticosteroids.
 Risk cannot be ruled out during pregnancy.
 Budesonide 3 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - MYLAN 7155 MYLAN 7155